bparanj/Essential-TDD/book/RubyPlus/rails4quickly/lesson_10.markdown

 ## Summary ##

-We saw how to create parent-child relationship in the database and how to use ActiveRecord declarations in models.
+We saw how to create parent-child relationship in the database and how to use ActiveRecord declarations in models to handle 1 to many relationship.
 We learned about nested routes and how to make forms work in the parent-child relationship.
 In the next lesson we will implement the feature to delete comments to keep our blog clean from spam.

 \newpage